geomtech/alos/README.md

 # ALOS - A Learning Operating System

 ALOS is a minimalist operating system kernel written in C and x86 Assembly, designed for learning purposes and running on QEMU.
-It implements core OS concepts including memory management, interrupt handling, and a TCP/IP networking stack.
+It implements core OS concepts including memory management, interrupt handling, storage, filesystem support, and a TCP/IP networking stack.

 > **Note:** Code comments in this project are written in **French**.
 The codebase serves as both a learning resource and a functional kernel.